LuoZhhh/NIFA/readme.md

-# Implementation for IJCAI 2024 #3239
+# Implementation for our submission to NeurIPS 2024

 This repository includes the implementation for our paper: ***Are Your Models Still Fair?
-Adversarial Fairness Attacks on Graph Neural Networks via Node Injections.***
+Adversarial Fairness Attacks on Graph Neural Networks via Node Injections.*** to NeurIPS 2024.

 ## Environments